-In some sense, all research regarding property testing (cf. [48, 21]) can be cast in terms of promise problems, although this is typically not done - for reasons discussed below.
+In some sense, all research regarding property testing (cf. [50, 23]) can be cast in terms of promise problems, although this is typically not done - for reasons discussed below.

 Property testing is a relaxation of decision problems, where the (typically sub-linear time) algorithm is required to accept (with high probability) any instance having the property (i.e., any instance in some predetermined set) and reject (with high probability) any instance that is "far from having the property" (i.e., being at large distance from any instance in the set).
-The algorithm, called a tester, may run in sub-linear time because it is given oracle access to the tester object, and thus need not read it entirely.
-Needless to say, in all interesting cases, this algorithm needs to be probabilistic.
+The algorithm, called a tester, may run in sub-linear time because it is given oracle access to the tested object, and thus need not read it entirely.
+We comment that, in all interesting cases, this algorithm needs to be probabilistic.

-Typically, the distance parameter is given as input to the tester (rather than being fixed as in Section 3.1)4, which makes the positive results stronger and more appealing (especially in light of a separation recently shown in [5]).
+Typically, the distance parameter is given as input to the tester (rather than being fixed as in Section 3.1)6, which makes the positive results stronger and more appealing (especially in light of a separation recently shown in [5]).
 In contrast, negative results typically refer to a fixed value of the distance parameter.
-Thus, fixing a distance function (e.g., Hamming distance between bit strings) and a property P, two natural types of promise problems emerge:
+Thus, for any distance function (e.g., Hamming distance between bit strings) and any property P, two natural types of promise problems emerge:

-- 1. Instances are pairs (x, δ) , where x is a description of an object and δ is a distance parameter.
+- 1. Testing w.r.t variable distance: Here instances are pairs (x, δ) , where x is a description of an object and δ is a distance parameter.
 The YES-instances are pairs (x, δ) such that x has property P, whereas (x, δ) is a NO-instance if x is δ -far from any x' that has property P. - 2.
-Fixing the distance parameter δ , the instances are merely descriptions of objects, and the partition to YES and NO instances is as above.
+Testing w.r.t a fixed distance: Here we fix the distance parameter δ , and so the instances are merely descriptions of objects, and the partition to YES and NO instances is as above.